Common phrases and terms in the CCE explained

 Command or clue words (also known as instruction or directive words) tell you how to answer a specific exam question or complete an assessment task.
 Knowing the definitions of common command words will help you understand what the word (and therefore the exam question) is asking you to do.

 We have compiled a list of common command words and their definitions such as discuss, critically analyse, compare.
-The RACGP’s KFP and CCE exams contain command words, so it is vital to understand these words to fully address the topic under consideration.
+The RACGP’s CCE exams contain command words, so it is vital to understand these words to fully address the topic under consideration.
 Note that there are usually two types of short-answer questions: factual (recalling relevant information) and interpretative (applying your understanding and clinical reasoning to key concepts).
 Via command words, a question can sometimes require you to first provide facts and then demonstrate your clinical reasoning.
 A useful strategy to better understand the command words you will likely see in the exam you are sitting, is to closely read exam question examples or past exam reports and highlight the command words that are commonly used by your College.

 Understanding Command Words in the Exam